What are Mechanical Failures?

 Determining why a mechanical failure happened

 Someone well-versed in automotive matters will likely be necessary to determine why a mechanical failure happened.
 That person may be able to review evidence from the accident, and possibly the truck’s black box, to find the reason for mechanical failure.

 Once you know the reason for the mechanical failure, you can then determine who is responsible for it.
 The failure may occur at the level of the driver or truck owner, as may be the case if the truck was not properly maintained.
 A manufacturer or vehicle seller could also be responsible.

 Without documentation, liability for a mechanical failure may be based on hearsay or speculation.
 Some types of documentation that can reinforce who is liable for a mechanical failure include:

 - Testing of identical components for defects

 A lawyer from our firm can help you document the mechanical failure that caused your accident.

 Call Law Offices of Wolf & Pravato Today

 Law Offices of Wolf & Pravato can work with experts to determine how a mechanical failure caused your truck accident.
 We can also document how the accident harmed you and fight for compensation on your behalf.

-Call Law Offices of Wolf & Pravato today at (954) 633-8270 for a free consultation about how we can handle your truck accident case.
+Call our lawyers at Law Offices of Wolf & Pravato today at (954) 633-8270 for a free consultation about how we can handle your truck accident case.